Bryan-Velez/InkScribe/README.md

 - react-grid-layout - Responsive grid layout for React.
 - react-resizable - Resizable components for React.
 - react-router - Declarative routing for React.
+- react-router-dom: Declarative routing for React, enabling dynamic navigation based on URLs.

 ---
 <br>

 Getting Started
-To experience the magic of InkScribe Studio, you can visit the deployed website and start creating your comic book masterpiece.
+To experience the magic of InkScribe Studio, you can visit the [deployed website](https://inkscribestudio.netlify.app/) and start creating your comic book masterpiece.
 Add a comic book to your online collection by giving it a name and an issue number.
 Add pages and panels, and draw to create to your hearts content.

 ---
 <br>